 - Conduct a quality assurance review and debriefing of rescuers following individual events

-- Assist in the notification of regional EMS system
+- Assist in the notification of the regional EMS system

 - Work with training coordinator to assure the quality education of rescuers